Posts tagged: small business

 A website is a great way to provide support for your customers and save yourself valuable time.
 Your website should include as much information about your business as possible, with the goal of minimizing the volume of phone calls you receive and the time spent on answering phone calls and emails.
 Include your address, directions, store hours, as much information about your products and services as you can, and answers to the most frequently asked questions you receive.

 It’s important to realize that it’s not enough to just have a website.
 You should have a professionally designed site if you want to be taken seriously.
 A generic, low-quality website could actually hurt your business instead of promoting it, so it’s better to have no website than to have one that makes your business look bad.
 Small business website design is probably more affordable than you realize.
-Click here to read more about professional website design for small businesses.
-[LINK to October’s blog post).

 Enhanced by Zemanta